spyeadon/VoiceMail/README.md

 # [VoiceMail](http://voicemail.herokuapp.com/)

-#### An email client built for the browser with the gmail API, Node.js, Express, Sequelize and React Redux.
+#### An email client built for the browser with the Gmail API, Node.js, Express, Sequelize and React Redux.

 #### App deployed [here](http://voicemail.herokuapp.com/).